cprieger/m20-server/README.md

 * Medium structures have 2 resources and 2 enemy spawns.
 * Large structures have 3 resourrces and 3 enemy spawns.

+####Stats
-####Stats:: Start out with a base of 1 in each catagory
+Start out with a base of 1 in each catagory
 * Strength- Melee weapons
 * Marksmenship- Shoot range weapons
-* Scavenging- Gather more resources (Can generate 1 resource point for them specifically) Every 2 stat points is an additional resource of your choice.
+* Scavenging- Gather more resources (Can generate 1 resource point for them specifically)
+	* Every 2 stat points is an additional resource of your choice.
 * Building- Build better defense for base
 * Crafting-
 	* Hit 4- unlock COMMON crafting (i.e. baseball bat)